Brick polytopes of spherical subword complexes and generalized associahedra: Cluster complexes and generalized associahedra revisited

-We have already seen two ways of computing $\facetSortable{c}$. \begin{enumerate} \item The first uses the inductive description: the $\sc{c}$-sorting word $\sq{w}$ of $w = \facetSortable{c}(I)$ is obtained by looking at the first letter $s$ of $\cw{c}$.
-Depending on situations (i) and (ii) above, this letter is appended or not to $\sq{w}$.
-Then the first letter is rotated, or all positions $k$ for which $\Root{I}{k} \in \Phi \ssm \Phi_{\langle \alpha_s \rangle}$ are deleted. \item The second uses the iterative procedure described in Remark~\ref{rem:computationPreimage} and Proposition~\ref{prop:fibers meet and join}. \end{enumerate} Observe that the first follows the same lines as the description in~\cite[Remark~6.9]{Reading-sortableElements}, see also Section~\ref{sec:sortableNcp} below.
+In this paper, we have already seen two ways of computing $\facetSortable{c}$: \begin{enumerate} \item The first uses the inductive description: the $\sq{c}$-sorting word $\w$ of $w = \facetSortable{c}(I)$ is obtained by looking at the first letter $s$ of $\cw{c}$.
+If $1 \notin I$, this letter is appended to $\w$, and the first letter is rotated.
+Otherwise, it is not appended to $\w$ and all positions~$k$ for which $\Root{I}{k} \in \Phi \ssm \Phi_{\langle \alpha_s \rangle}$ are deleted. \item The second uses the iterative procedure described in Remark~\ref{rem:computationPreimage} and Proposition~\ref{prop:fibers meet and join}. \end{enumerate} Observe that the first follows the same lines as the description in~\cite[Remark~6.9]{Reading-sortableElements}, see also Section~\ref{sec:sortableNcp} below.